minishift/minishift/README.md

 ### Features

-* Minishift packages and configures a Linux VM, Docker and all OpenShift components, optimized for local development.
+* Minishift packages and configures a Linux VM, Docker and all OpenShift components, optimized for local development
 * Minishift supports OpenShift features such as:
   * DNS
   * NodePorts